pi3d/pi3d.github.com/html/_sources/FAQ.txt

   This issue seems to be fixed but if you run into memory problems it might be worth trying this.
 Plus, obviously, report it to us!)

-  The alternative way of doing it is to use the Buffer.re_init() method which takes arguments to set new values for pts (i.e. vertices), texcoords and normals.
+  The alternative (faster, better) way of doing it is to use the Buffer.re_init() method which takes arguments to set new values for pts (i.e. vertices), texcoords and normals.
 These are passed as lists of xyz or uv lists or tuples or better, two dimentional numpy arrays.
 An offset argument can also be passed to allow only a section of vertices (normals or texcoords) to be modified. re_init() can't change the number of vertices, just move them around.
 See the demos ``IceGrow.py`` and ``ProceduralTerrain.py``.